Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 Equipped with these steady states, we add a small perturbation to the density field and consider the initial data

-which are prescribed in the computational domain $[0,10]$ subject to the free boundary conditions.
+which are prescribed in the computational domain $[0,10]$ subject to the homogeneous Neumann boundary conditions.

-We compute the numerical solutions until the final time $t=0.8$ by Schemes 1--3 on a uniform mesh with $\dx=1/20$ and plot the differences $\rho(x,0.8)-\rho_{\rm eq}(x)$ and $q(x,0.8)-q_{\rm eq}(x)$ in Figure \ref{fig1}.
+We compute the numerical solutions until the final time $t=0.8$ by Schemes 1--3 on a uniform mesh with $\dx=1/20$ and plot the differences $\rho(x,0.8)-\rho_{\rm eq}(x)$ and $q(x,0.8)-q_{\rm eq}(x)$ together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/400$ in Figure \ref{fig1}.
 As one can see, Scheme 1 clearly outperforms Schemes 2 and 3 as there are no oscillations in the results computed by Scheme 1.
 We also stress that in this example, Scheme 3, which is not WB, produces the largest oscillations as we capture small perturbations of the steady state.